 If the idea of ooey, gooey melted cheese appeals to you, then this Provoleta is for you!
-Melted provolone cheese with a variety of topping, served with bread.
+Melted provolone cheese with a variety of toppings, served with bread.

 Somewhere in my travels around the Internet recently, I bumped in to the Provoleta.
 Or rather a picture of one.
 And since it’s virtually impossible for me to resist any idea that involves an abundance of melted cheese, I didn’t waste any time in experiencing for myself.